MadRoutine/Nightswim-Docs/Super Quick Technical Guide.md

 Same goes for classes:
 `p.introduction { font-size: 0.8em }` will style every `<p>`-tag with the introduction class.

-You can also choose to only style nested element by using a space and then adding another element:
+You can also choose to only style nested elements by using a space and then adding another element:

 `p .introduction { font-size: 0.8em }` will style every tag inside the `<p>`-tag that has the introduction class.